secure access 24/7

 - Don’t max out your credit cards.
 Do your best to keep your debt level on your credit and department store cards below 30% to avoid lowering your score.

 - Talk to your creditors.
-Lenders have the ability to change or even lower your interest rate or monthly payment, but you won’t know unless you ask.
+Lenders have the ability to lower your interest rate or even change your monthly payment.
+Talk with your lender to see if your loan qualifies.

 - Try not to open too many accounts too quickly.
 Each application for a new credit account affects your score.
 Too many in a short period of time will likely lower your score.
 Every line of credit you apply for will stay on your record for at least seven years, even if the account is only open for a day or two.